 Mongolia has brought many treasures into the world.
 The greatest of these is its nomadic culture.
-All living beings in the universe exist in state of Nomadism, in the sense that we constantly on the move through space and time.
+All living beings in the universe exist in a state of Nomadism, in the sense that we constantly on the move through space and time.

-Lenght of the trip: 3 days
+Length of the trip: 3 Days

 Day 2.
 Stay with a nomadic family near Lun village through Mongol Sand Dune where you’ll ride a camel.